K. M. Nanavati v. State of Maharashtra: Prosecution version

 The prosecution's version of the story and their counter-points against the defence's version, was based on replies by witnesses and backed by evidence.
 The towel that Ahuja was wearing was intact on his body and had neither loosened nor fallen off.
 In the case of a scuffle, it is highly improbable that the towel would have stayed intact.
 After Sylvia's confession, a calm and collected Nanavati dropped his family at the movie theatre, drove to his naval base and according to the Navy log, had acquired a gun and rounds, under a false pretext.
 This indicated that the provocation was neither grave nor sudden and that Nanavati had the murder planned.
-Ahuja's servant Anjani testified that four shots were fired in quick succession and the entire incident took under a minute to occur, thus ruling out a scuffle.
+Ahuja's servant Anjani testified that three shots were fired in quick succession and the entire incident took under a minute to occur, thus ruling out a scuffle.
 Nanavati walked out of Ahuja's residence, without explaining to his sister Mamie (who was present in another room of the flat) that it was an accident.
 He then unloaded the gun, went first to the Provost Marshal and then to the police to confess his crime, thus ruling out that he was dazed.
 The deputy commissioner of police testified that Nanavati confessed that he had shot dead Ahuja and even corrected the misspelling of his name in the police record.

 The High Court agreed with the prosecution's argument that the murder was premeditated and sentenced Nanavati to life imprisonment for culpable homicide amounting to murder.
 On 24 November 1961, the Supreme Court of India upheld the conviction.

 Public support

 The incident both shocked and riveted the entire country.
 Such a "crime of passion" was considered unusual.
-People also found the unfolding relationships intriguing; Nanavati had known Ahuja for nearly 15 years and Sylvia stood by her husband after Ahuja's murder.
+People also found the unfolding relationships intriguing; Nanavati had known Ahuja for nearly 15 years, and Sylvia stood by her husband after Ahuja's murder.

 The weekly tabloid Blitz, owned by R. K. Karanjia, a Parsi himself, publicised the story, published exclusive cover stories and openly supported Nanavati.
 They portrayed him as a wronged husband and upright officer, betrayed by a close friend.
-Blitz painted Nanavati's image, as that of a man representing the ideal middle class values as against Ahuja's playboy image, that symbolised the corruption and sleaze of the bourgeois.
+Blitz painted Nanavati's image, as that of a man representing the ideal middle class values as against Ahuja's playboy image, that symbolised the corruption and sleaze of the bourgeoisie.
 Each copy of Blitz during the trial sold for rupees 2, up from the normal rate of 0.25 rupees.
 Peddlers on the street sold Ahuja Towels and toy Nanavati Revolvers.

 Influential Parsis held regular rallies in Bombay, with Karl Jamshed Khandalavala representing Nanavati.